top of page

 PEP is short for post-exposure prophylaxis.
 It's a medicine that you take to prevent HIV after potentially encountering the virus.
 PEP works the same way as PrEP and HIV medicines: by stopping HIV from making copies of itself.
 And when HIV can’t do this, it can prevent it from setting up in your body.
 PEP only works if started within 72 hours after sex or sharing injecting equipment.
 And sooner rather than later is recommended – ideally, within 24 hours.

-Only special doctors can give out PEP, and a list of these doctors can be found here.
+Only special doctors and nurses can give out PEP.
+The RAPID Nurse Practitioner can provide PEP - call us to make an appointment.
 You can also get PEP from public hospital emergency departments, which is a good option if you need PEP over the weekend or outside business hours.
 More information on what PEP is and how it works can be found here.

 Level 1/725 Ann Street, Fortitude Valley, Queensland, 4006